 Server and website uptime are important for every business.
 For those that generate income from their web presence, ensuring reliability is top priority.
 With downtime comes costs, and hardware failure is generally the most common factor.
 Fortunately, it can also be prevented.
 You can protect your business, revenue and reputation from downtime by making your server infrastructure fully redundant.

-The most common and affordable solution is a High Availability (HA) server setup.
+The most common and affordable solution is a failover server setup.
 It accomplishes zero-downtime by using a failover IP address with heartbeat monitoring along with a second physical server to replicate data to.
 It keeps this data in sync between the servers at all times.
 In the event of a hardware failure, website error or connection issue, traffic is immediately shifted to the second stand-by server and your website or application continues functioning with minimal interruption.
-An HA solution also makes it possible to perform zero-downtime maintenance and upgrades.
+An failover solution also makes it possible to perform zero-downtime maintenance and upgrades.
+We also place the servers in separate datacenters for geographic failover reundancy.

 Whether you are looking for your own Public Cloud to offer cloud hosting to your customers or a secure Private Cloud for your business applications, we can help develop and deploy a cloud solution that meets your requirements.
 Our cloud engineers will evaluate your business requirements and match you with the ideal infrastructure for you mission critical needs.
 We offer a comprehensive portfolio of secure, multi-cloud solutions to support a variety of uses and budgets, all with exceptional managed support you can count on.